lillianaleecode/Space/README.md

 Work on Materials, Lights, Behaviors, and Cameras Audio, Prefabs, and Build & Test, etc...

+Lecturer: Brian Winn at Coursera Course Game Design and Development 1.

  To see the Project in the web browser, please follow this link: https://lillianaleecode.github.io/Space/HTML/SolarSystemWebGL/index.html